cortex-js/compute-engine/src/docs/reference-collections.md

 Returns a list of the elements at the specified indexes.

-This is a flexible function that can be used to extract a single element, a range of elements, or a list of elements.
+`Take` is a flexible function that can be used to extract a single element, a range of elements, or a list of elements.

+`Take` always return a list, even if the result is a single element.
+If no elements match, an empty list is returned.

 ```json example
 ["Take", ["List", 5, 2, 10, 18], 2]